lyteword/chspurgeon-tod/volume-7/psalm-127.md

 **Verse 4.** The spiritual uses of children.

-1\.When they die in infancy, awakening parents.
+1\.
+When they die in infancy, awakening parents.

-2\.When they go home from Sunday school carrying holy influences.
+2\.
+When they go home from Sunday school carrying holy influences.

-3\.When they become converted.
+3\.
+When they become converted.

-4\.When they grow up and become useful men and women.
+4\.
+When they grow up and become useful men and women.

 **Verses 4-5.**

-1\.The dependence of children upon parents.
+1\.
+The dependence of children upon parents.

 a) For safety.
 They are in their quiver.